TreeM4n/HyFiVe/README.md

-# Configuration and Modification of Hyfive WebApp
+# Wep Applikation of Hyfive

-## Configuration options
+## Configuration and Modification of Hyfive WebApp

 ### Query